LangChain.

 4. Log.
 The callback captures the turn in on_llm_end and posts to /v1/turns for review.

 5. Loop.
-Reviewers correct anything wrong in the dashboard.
-Corrections become memories.
-The next time someone asks a similar question, step 1 retrieves the corrected fact — the agent gets smarter without retraining.
+Reviewers add annotations in the dashboard.
+Annotations create memories.
+The next time someone asks a similar question, step 1 retrieves the relevant memory — the agent improves without retraining.

 Async chains